 When it comes to comparing the Sapphire Reserve vs. Sapphire Preferred, it’s pretty clear that the Reserve comes out ahead.
 With many high-annual fee credit cards, people tend to focus on the perceived value of travel benefits.
 Or they overlook the fact that while the value of a Priority Pass Membership sounds terrific, they would not have actually paid for it.
 Yet, they’re subtracting the “value” of that benefit out of their overall cost.

 When deciding between the Sapphire Reserve vs. Sapphire Preferred, I try to focus on real rather than perceived value.
-The $300 annual travel statement credit from the Sapphire Reserve is a tangible benefit that 99% of people in this hobby will actually use…because these people travel and likely have at least $300 worth of travel spending to put on this card.
+The $300 annual travel statement credit from the Sapphire Reserve is a great benefit that 99% of people in this hobby will actually use…because these people travel and likely have at least $300 worth of travel spending to put on this card.
 Other benefits, like the $100 Global Entry/TSA PreCheck fee credit, Priority Pass Lounge Access, or Chase Luxury Hotel & Resort Collection access are secondary.
 Most of us can get these benefits from other credit cards or we may not even need them.

 Which card do you prefer for long-term use: The Sapphire Reserve or Sapphire Preferred?